I’m Pat McClendon

 - A new nurse leader, overwhelmed by job demands, and with no clear picture in how to personally and positively impact nurses and their authentic caring?

-- A seasoned nurse leader struggling to engage with nurses around authentic caring in everyday work settings in spite of the never-ending staffing, budget and time constraints?
+- An experienced nurse leader struggling to engage with nurses around authentic caring in everyday work settings in spite of the never-ending staffing, budget and time constraints?

 - A nurse leader wondering what nurses need, want or if they have time for deep authentic connections with you or patients?

 How I got here

 As a nurse leader in healthcare organizations for years, I thought helping nurses cultivate their authentic caring was out of reach.
 I thought the only way to impact caring — especially authentic caring — was to roll out a comprehensive professional practice model, and do whatever education on caring and caring science the budget would allow.